glfw/glfw/README.md

  - [Cocoa] Removed support for OS X 10.10 Yosemite and earlier (#2506)
  - [Wayland] Bugfix: The fractional scaling related objects were not destroyed
  - [Wayland] Bugfix: `glfwInit` would segfault on compositor with no seat (#2517)
+ - [Wayland] Bugfix: A drag entering a non-GLFW surface could cause a segfault
  - [Null] Added Vulkan 'window' surface creation via `VK_EXT_headless_surface`
  - [Null] Added EGL context creation on Mesa via `EGL_MESA_platform_surfaceless`
  - [EGL] Allowed native access on Wayland with `GLFW_CONTEXT_CREATION_API` set to